-5 Common Mistakes That Can Derail Your Colorado Workers’ Comp Claim
+5 Common Mistakes That Can Hurt Your Workers’ Comp Claim in Colorado

 Being injured on the job can be a difficult time in your life.
 Workers’ compensation is designed to help make you whole again, but the bureaucracy associated with workers’ compensation claims can be challenging for even the most patient person to navigate.
 If you’re not sure how to manage your claim, you need a lawyer.
-Your attorney will help you avoid the following five pitfalls, and it is valuable information for you to have on hand, as well.
+Your attorney will help you avoid the following five workers’ comp mistakes:

 - Not Reporting Your Injury Many of us have been raised to always be positive, even when we’re injured.
 But if you don’t report the injury to your employer, your claim could be sunk before it even gets off the ground.
 Even if the injury seems small, make sure you report it immediately and document the circumstances under which it occurred.